Refugees being supported by an Action Against Hunger staff member in Ethiopia.

 Armed conflict is the biggest single cause of hunger in the world today.
 In the worst-case scenarios, it can result in starvation.

-War, violence and insecurity have been the number one driver of acute food insecurity since 2017.
+War, violence and conflict have been the number one driver of acute food insecurity since 2017.

 158 million people suffer from conflict-induced hunger.
 No other cause of hunger comes close.

 Conflict destroys crops, markets and water supplies.
-It makes humanitarian access difficult, and sometimes impossible.
-It prevents children and expectant parents from getting the nutrition they need.
+It makes humanitarian access difficult and sometimes impossible.
+It prevents children and expectant parents from getting the essential nutrition they need.
 And it works the other way too – when food is scarce it can lead to increased violence.

 Those who survive conflict will have their lives blighted.
 Many will have their future health, wealth and wellbeing compromised.
 As a result, they’re more likely to raise their children in poverty and hunger.